America Chavez: Critical response

 America has been a part of predominantly critically well-received books, including the aforementioned Young Avengers and appearances in Kate Bishop's Hawkeye title.
 While she has had loud detractors, it bears repeating that she also rapidly amassed a relatively large and vocal fanbase.
 Her woes, in part, can be attributed to increased profile coinciding with a time when comics fans have increasingly dug in about "politics" in comics and a particular contingent reacting with venom to what they insist is "forced diversity".
 As a character, America's usually shown as a somewhat stony individual, being more observant than obnoxious and talkative.
 These qualities made her a strong figure within the Young Avengers, standing alongside the similarly star-spangled Patriot.
 Working alongside older heroes like Carol Danvers in the book The Ultimates, her admiration and respect for them was ironically seen as a legacy character done right.
 Her costume, much like Kamala Khan's, is also a great blend of stylish and superheroic, perfect for a modern multiversal Marvel heroine."

-Gemma Goodall of Daily Review included Chavez in their list of "10 More Female Superheroes who Deserve a Movie," expressing anticipation for a future film adaptation.
-Goodall noted that although Chavez's first solo comic book was released in March 2017 and it might take some time before the character appears on the big screen, they remain excited about the possibility.
-Nathalie Zutter of Tor.com included Chavez in their "Female Heroes of Color Who Should Get Their Own TV Show" list.
-Sarah Brown of Collider included Chavez in their list of "30 Marvel Superheroes That Need to Join the MCU," noting her popularity as a member of the Young Avengers.
+Gemma Goodall of Daily Review included Chavez in her list of "10 More Female Superheroes who Deserve a Movie," expressing anticipation for a future film adaptation.
+Goodall noted that although Chavez's first solo comic book was released in March 2017 and it might take some time before the character appears on the big screen, she remains excited about the possibility.
+Nathalie Zutter of Tor.com included Chavez in her "Female Heroes of Color Who Should Get Their Own TV Show" list.
+Sarah Brown of Collider included Chavez in her list of "30 Marvel Superheroes That Need to Join the MCU," noting her popularity as a member of the Young Avengers.
 Riley Bocchicchio of Collider also ranked her 7th in their "10 Most Powerful Marvel A-Force Members" list.
-Umberto Gonzalez of TheWrap ranked Chavez 4th in their "10 Female Superheroes Who Deserve Their Own Movie" list.
-Kieran Shiach of ComicsAlliance described Chavez as a "breakout fan-favorite character," while the ComicsAlliance staff ranked her 7th in their list of "Comics' Sexiest Female Characters," praising her stylish wardrobe and confident demeanor.
+Umberto Gonzalez of TheWrap ranked Chavez 4th in his "10 Female Superheroes Who Deserve Their Own Movie" list.
+Kieran Shiach of ComicsAlliance described Chavez as a "breakout fan-favorite character," while the ComicsAlliance staff ranked her 7th in their list of "Comics' Sexiest Female Characters," praising her fashion style and confident demeanor.
 Lance Cartelli of GameSpot ranked Chavez 17th in their list of "50 Most Important Superheroes," highlighting her significant impact and appeal.
-Matthew Aguilar of ComicBook.com referred to Chavez as a "fan favorite," noting her status as one of Marvel's impressive recent characters.
-Lance Cartelli of ComicBook.com also ranked her 21st in their list of "50 Most Important Superheroes Ever."
+Matthew Aguilar of ComicBook.com referred to Chavez as a "fan favorite," noting her status as one of Marvel's "amazing" recent characters.
+Lance Cartelli of ComicBook.com also ranked her 21st in his list of "50 Most Important Superheroes Ever."
 The A.V.
 Club placed Chavez 97th in their "100 Best Marvel Characters" list.